MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Password protection

 Implement password protection on Microsoft Entra ID and on-premises by enabling the custom-banned password lists.
-This configuration will prevent users from setting weak passwords or passwords associated with your organization:
+This configuration prevents users from setting weak passwords or passwords associated with your organization:

 :::image type="content" source="./media/incident-response-playbook-password-spray/Passwordprotection.jpg" alt-text="pwdprotection":::